FlowFuse/website/src/blog/2024/12/flowfuse-release-2-12.md

 To get started with developing flows on your Device, simply select your newly created Device, toggle on 'Developer Mode", and click "Open Editor"!

+### Version Control with Snapshots

+FlowFuse makes version control easy with [Snapshots](/docs/user/snapshots/#introduction).
+The new Free plan includes Device Auto Snapshots, which will automatically create a snapshot any time a flow is deployed to your device.

 ## What Else is New?

 In addition to the Free plan, we've also added two new views to the FlowFuse platform: